Skip to main content

 Think about these issues:

-• Has your child complained of any pain, fatigue, dizziness or digestive problems?
+• Has your child complained of pain, fatigue, dizziness or digestive problems?

-• Has your child reached important developmental milestones on time?
+• Has your child reached critical developmental milestones on time?

 • Has your child experienced any learning difficulties or other classroom problems?